 The chairs on the front porch have those nice palm fronds, and on each table, a palmetto rose:

-Loveless (although the late Carol Fay was a sweetheart), and unlike Loveless, which is known for not giving away any secrets, the kind people at Poogan's just give their recipe to whoever asks for it.
-They put it on a card already printed for guests who ask -- and here it is for all the world to see.
-Bravo, Poogan's!
+And this may be some kind of heresy, but they’re much better than the biscuits at Loveless (although the late Carol Fay was a sweetheart), and unlike Loveless, which is known for not giving away any secrets, the kind people at Poogan’s just give their recipe to whoever asks for it.
+They put it on a card already printed for guests who ask — and here it is for all the world to see.
+Bravo, Poogan’s!
 That good karma boomerang is heading right back to you.

 A mural of Charleston culinary figures as characters in an interpretation of Renoir’s ‘Luncheon of the Boating Party’ now appears next to Poogan’s Porch (and it’s good).
 Among those included: Nathalie Dupree, Matt Lee, Sara Clow, Matthew Niessner, Frank McMahon, Frank Lee, Mickey Bakst, Craig Deihl, Charlotte Jenkins, Mike Lata, Robert Stehling, Michelle Weaver, Victor “Goat” Lafayette, Karalee Nielsen Fallert.
 One day they may need to add Sean Brock.